-All full-time faculty members are expected to attend the Annual Founder"s Day, Honors Day, and Commencement exercises, as well as any other formal academic convocation scheduled during the year.
+All full-time faculty members are expected to attend the First Year Student Convocation, the Annual Founder's Day, Honors Day, and Commencement exercises, as well as any other formal academic convocation scheduled during the year.
 Request for absences must be submitted to the President.
 All are required to wear academic regalia which faculty members are expected to provide for themselves.